Shubhamai/pytorch-mobilenet/README.md

 The key takeaways for this papers are -

 1. MobileNetv1
    1. Using Depthwise Separable Convolution with Pointwise Convolution instead of standard convolution to substantially decrease the number of parameters making CNN more viable for mobile & embedded devices.
+2. MobileNetv2
+   1. It improves on MobileNetv1 by using *linear bottleneck with inverted residuals and depwise seperable convolution* and it's main building block.
+It does sounds very mountful but is simply a combination of many basic ideas.
+[This blog](https://towardsdatascience.com/residual-bottleneck-inverted-residual-linear-bottleneck-mbconv-explained-89d7b7e7c6bc) by Francesco Zuppichini explains all of these terms quite well.